mk12/sicp/notes/text.md

 - Key to organizing programs to reflect signal-flow structure: focus on the signals and represent them as lists.
 - To help, we can implement `filter` and `accumulate`.
-- Expressing programs as sequence operations helps us make program designs that are _modular_ -- made of relatively independent pieces that we can connect in flexible ways.
+- Expressing programs as sequence operations helps us make program designs that are _modular_---made of relatively independent pieces that we can connect in flexible ways.
 - This is a strategy for controlling complexity.
 - A vast range of operations can be expressed as sequence operations, even if you don't realize it at first.
 - Sequences (here, they are lists) serve as a conventional interface for the modules of the program.